Find here the elementals Rules About Buying a Property in Mallorca.

 a) The real ownership of the property.
 By checking the Property Registry we will find out who the real owner is.
 We will also identify any third person who has a right to this property as a right of way, right of use, usufruct etc…

 b) The legality of the property.
 Lots of properties, especially in rural areas have illegal parts.
-If this cannot be checked immediately, we will ask the vendor to prove the legality of the property before signing the purchase deed.
+If this cannot be checked immediately, your lawyer will ask the vendor to prove the legality of the property before signing the purchase deed.

 Illegalities are not only in rural areas; your new apartment in town could have an illegal terrace, or a room that was built on a terrace without a licence, or a third person with rights to or interests in the property.

-Once again, if it is not possible to check this before signing the Option Contract, we will ask the vendor to prove the absence of any debts on the property.
+Once again, if it is not possible to check this before signing the Option Contract, your lawyer will ask the vendor to prove the absence of any debts on the property.

-d) Price: If necessary, we can provide you with an appraisal report in order to be sure the price asked by the vendor is in line with the market.
+d) Price: If necessary, your lawyer can provide you with an appraisal report in order to be sure the price asked by the vendor is in line with the market.

 This contract will set the purchase price and date of completion, as well as establishing what will happen in case any party does not comply with the stipulated items in the Purchase Option.